Florida Drug Possession Laws

 - Possession with the Intent to Distribute

 - Drug Possession Defenses

-Get a Free Initial Review of Your Drug Possession Case
+Get Legal Help with Your Drug Possession Case in Florida

 Although medical marijuana is legal in Florida, possession of the herb without a valid license (or possession of any other controlled substance) still carries a heavy penalty upon conviction.
-If you are charged with a drug possession crime, you may need the help of an attorney.
-Get a free initial legal evaluation of your case from a local attorney today.
+If you're charged with a drug possession crime in Florida, it's in your best interest to contact a local drug crime lawyer who can explain the charges and help you plan your defense.